Choi Yun-kyum

-Choi Yun-kyum (born April 21, 1962) is a South Korean football manager and former footballer who play as a Defender.
-He set to manager of new K League 2 club, Yongin FC from 2026.
+Choi Yun-kyum (born April 21, 1962) is a South Korean football manager and former footballer who played as a defender.
+He is currently the manager of new K League 2 club, Yongin FC.
 He played in the K-League for Yukong Elephants from 1985 to 1992.
-After he retired, he moved into coaching, firstly as an assistant coach before moving in a head coach position.
-His second son, Choi Min-ho, is currently a member of the boy band SHINee.
+After he retired, he moved into coaching, firstly as an assistant coach and later as head coach position.
+His son, Choi Min-ho, is currently a member of the boy band SHINee.

-Club career
+Club & national career

 Choi Yun-Kyum made his debut in the K-League in 1985 as a Yukong Elephants defender.
 As a player, he appeared in 162 games.
-He was selected in the National Olympic Team and National A-Team, playing 5 games at international level.
-He also had a chance to play in the 1988 Seoul Olympics.
+He was selected in the National Olympic Team and National A-Team, playing 5 games at international level, including at the 1988 Seoul Olympics.
 He retired as a football player in 1992.